piotrmizerka/blockchain_software/README.md

 This repository accompanies the article https://doi.org/10.1016/j.frl.2020.101489 in which we analysed relationships between financial markets and the network of Bitcoin users (the so called *Bitcoin users' graph*).
 We were inspired by the idea of comparing the users' graph properties to Bitcoin price.
 This idea goes back to Kondor et al., https://iopscience.iop.org/article/10.1088/1367-2630/16/12/125003/pdf.

 The data used in the article https://doi.org/10.1016/j.frl.2020.101489 can be obtained using this repository.
 It is also possible to obtain the most recent data to keep the research up-to-date.
 The scripts contained in this repository can be used to obtain the time series derived from the Bitcoin users' graph.
 For the information about the time series:
-- for the definition of the time series, see our article, Appendix, section 2. - the time series are denoted by $s_i'$,
+- for the definition of the time series, see our article, Appendix, section 2. - the time series are denoted by *s<sub>i</sub>'*,
-- how the time series defined above are incorporated into the main regression model, see our article, section 3.3 - the time series are defined there by the values *UsersGraphProperty<sub>${i,j,t}$</sub>*, where $t=1,\ldots,T$ and $T$ is the number of subsequent periods taken into account.
+- how the time series defined above are incorporated into the main regression model, see our article, section 3.3 - the time series are defined there by the values *UsersGraphProperty<sub>i,j,t$</sub>*, where *t=1,...,T* and *T* is the number of subsequent periods taken into account.

 The whole process of obtaining the aforementioned time series can be divided into the following steps: